 The reason I started meal planning is that I was sick and tired of letting food go to waste.
-I can’t tell you how many times I would do a big grocery store run only to have a bag full of zucchinis or a couple of red peppers go to complete waste.
+I can’t tell you how many times I would do a big grocery store run only to have a bag full of carrots or a couple red peppers go to complete waste.

-I hate the thought of spending my hard earned money at the grocery store only to throw expired food into the trash.
+I hate the thought of spending my hard earned money at the grocery store only to throw food into the trash.

 That’s when I knew something had to change.
 If I was going to continue to create a grocery budget I wanted to know I was going to get the biggest bang for my buck!

 For me, wasting food is just like throwing money out the window.
 That’s why I decided it was time to put a little bit of energy into creating budget meal plans.